 The Definition field specifies the electrical definition.
 To select a definition, click in the field and press the first letter of the definition name until the one you want appears, or use the arrow to browse.
 In this case, we must specify Macro to indicate that the electrical definition comes from a circuit file.
 The Memo field is for descriptions or comments.
 It has no effect on the electrical behavior of the part.

-The Attribute placement display shows the location of the attribute text (XX and YY in Figure 11-3) relative to the shape.
+The Attribute text orientation options show the location of attribute text relative to the shape.
+Each shape has potentially eight combinations of rotation and reflection, called orientations.
+Orientation 1 is for the four horizontal orientations.
+Orientation 2 is for the four vertical orientations.
 Attribute text for a macro component is comprised of the part name, macro name, and optional parameters.
 These are entered via the Attribute dialog box when the component is added to a schematic.
 You can drag the text with the left mouse button to indicate where the first (XX) and second (YY) attribute text will be initially placed.
 After the component is initially placed in a circuit, the attribute text can be relocated by dragging the text attribute with the mouse.